-EXCEPTIONS: 1.
-Up to a total of 5% of installed lighting fixtures need not be ballasted and may use any type of lamp.

-- 2. Clear safety lenses are allowed in food prep and serving areas and patient care areas in otherwise compliant fixtures. - 3.
+- EXCEPTIONS: 1.
+Up to a total of 5% of installed lighting fixtures may use any type of ballasted lamp and do not require dimming controls. - 2.
+Clear safety lenses are allowed in food prep and serving areas and patient care areas in otherwise compliant fixtures. - 3.
 Exit lights are not included in the count of fixtures provided that they do not exceed 5 watts per fixture and are light emitting diode (LED) type or T-1 fluorescent type only.
-(See the Uniform Fire Code for face illumination footcandle requirements and other requirements.)
+(See the Fire Code for face illumination footcandle requirements and other requirements.) - 4.
+LED lights other than exit lights address by exception - 5.
+Metal halide lighting which complies with all three of the following criteria: - i. luminaires or lamps which have a reflector or louver assembly to direct the light; - ii. fixtures are fitted with ceramic metal halide lamps not exceeding 150 watts; and - iii. electronic ballasts.